Chromatin variant

-A chromatin variant corresponds to a section of the genome that differs in chromatin states across cell types/states within an individual (intra-individual) or between individuals for a given cell type/state (inter-individual).
+A chromatin variant (also known as an epigenetic lesion, epimutation or epigenetic alteration) corresponds to a section of the genome that differs in chromatin states across cell types/states within an individual (intra-individual) or between individuals for a given cell type/state (inter-individual).
 Chromatin variants distinguish DNA sequences that differ in their function in one cell type/state versus another.
-Chromatin variants are found across the genome, inclusive of repetitive and non-repetitive DNA sequence.
+Chromatin variants are found across the genome, inclusive of repetitive and non-repetitive DNA sequences.
 Chromatin variants range in sizes.
 The smallest chromatin variants cover a few hundred DNA base pairs, such as seen at promoters, enhancers or insulators.
 The largest chromatin variants capture a few thousand DNA base pairs, such as seen at Large Organized Chromatin Lysine domains (LOCKs) and Clusters Of Cis-Regulatory Elements (COREs), such as super-enhancer.